jedireza/mongo-models/API.md

 - `id` - a string value of the `_id` to find.
 The `id` will be casted to the type of `_idClass`.
 - `update` - an object containing the fields/values to be updated.
-- `options` - an optional options object passed to MongoDB's native [`Collection.findOneAndUpdate`](https://mongodb.github.io/node-mongodb-native/3.0/api/Collection.html#findOneAndUpdate) method.
+- `options` - an optional object passed to MongoDB's native [`Collection.findOneAndUpdate`](https://mongodb.github.io/node-mongodb-native/3.0/api/Collection.html#findOneAndUpdate) method.
 Defaults to `{ returnOriginal: false }`.